Table of Contents

 Individuals- Classroom teachers, Peer facilitators, Administrator, Instructional coaches, Staff Developer

-Funding- Professional development, classroom libraries and materials, assessment materials
+Funding- Professional development for teachers and instructional coaches, classroom libraries and materials, assessment materials

-Process for admin to share walkthrough data with staff on a regular basis
+Admin will share walkthrough data with staff on a regular basis through principal notes

-Time- Regularly scheduled time for administrator discussions regarding monitoring of systems and structures
+Time- Regularly scheduled time for administrator discussions regarding monitoring of systems and structures.
+IE: discuss across admin team, then with building level teams

 Measuring Success